scaleoutsean/eseries-perf-analyzer/README.md

 Each of the light-blue rectangles can be in a different location (host, network, Kubernetes namespace, etc.).
 But if you want to consolidate, that's still possible.

-Changelog and additional details are at the bottom of this page and in the Releases tab.
+Change log and additional details are at the bottom of this page and in the Releases tab.

+## What E-Series metrics does EPA collect

+- System
+- Volumes
+- Interfaces
+- E-Series MEL events
+- Environmental (temperature and power consumption)

 ## Requirements

-- NetApp SANtricity OS: >= 11.70 (11.74 is recommended; 11.52 and 11.74 have been tested and work, 11.6[0-9] not yet)
+- NetApp SANtricity OS: >= 11.70 (11.80 is recommended; 11.52, 11.74, 11.80 have been tested and work, 11.6[0-9] not yet)
 - Containers:
   - Docker: Docker CE 20.10.22 (recent Docker CE or Podman should work) and Docker Compose v1 or v2 (both v1 and v2 should work)
   - Kubernetes: dbmanager and collector should work on any